-Inter-communal and inter-religious violence, as well as regional border disputes, in other parts of Ethiopia have continued to escalate, particularly between the Amhara and Oromo communities.
+Inter-communal and inter-religious violence, as well as regional border disputes in other parts of Ethiopia have continued to escalate, particularly between the Amhara and Oromo communities.
 Oromia regional security forces, the ENDF and the Oromo Liberation Army (OLA) armed group have allegedly committed enforced disappearances and attacks on civilians, including ethnic Amharas.
-A December 2022 report by the Ethiopian Human Rights Commission (EHRC) detailed widespread abuses against civilians in 16 zones of the Oromia region, finding that hundreds of civilians were killed and at least 100,000 displaced between July and November amidst fighting between different configurations of armed groups, including the OLA and 'Fano' militias, with federal and Oromia regional security forces.
-In attempts to mitigate the OLA's insurgency, the ENDF have launched repeated airstrikes in Oromia, killing dozens of civilians since October.
+In its 2022 annual report, the Ethiopian Human Rights Commission (EHRC) detailed widespread abuses against civilians in 13 zones of the Oromia region.
+The report found that hundreds of civilians were killed and at least 100,000 displaced between July and November 2022 amidst fighting between different configurations of armed groups, including the OLA and Amhara 'fano' militias, with federal and Oromia regional security forces.
+In attempts to mitigate the OLA's insurgency, the ENDF have launched repeated airstrikes in Oromia.
 The EHRC has determined that government forces were responsible for airstrikes on civilian areas and extrajudicial killings of civilians perceived to be supportive of armed groups.
+On 26 April the first ever peace negotiations between the Ethiopian government and the OLA started in Tanzania but concluded with no resolution.